Yuvaranithulasingam/EXECUTION-OF-TIMER-OPERATIONS-USING-LADDER-LOGIC-PROGRAMMING/README.md

 ##   Outputs:

 ON-Delay Timer:
-The output LED or indicator should turn on after a specified delay (e.g., 5 seconds) once the input is activated.
+The output LED or indicator should turn on after a specified delay (e.g., 5 seconds) once the input is activated.</br>

 OFF-Delay Timer:
-The output should remain on for the specified delay after the input is deactivated, and then it should turn off.
+The output should remain on for the specified delay after the input is deactivated, and then it should turn off.</br>

 Retentive Timer:
-The output should turn on after the accumulated time reaches the preset value, and it should retain the accumulated time even if the input is turned off.
+The output should turn on after the accumulated time reaches the preset value, and it should retain the accumulated time even if the input is turned off.</br>

 ## Simulation Screenshots